 Made in NSW - International Footloose Production

-MADE IN NSW is a new $20 million fund over two years (2016/17 and 2017/18) to support the attraction to NSW of significant international and domestic feature film and major TV drama production.
+MADE IN NSW is a $175 million fund over five years (2020/21 – 2024/25) to support the attraction to NSW of significant international and domestic feature film and major TV drama production.

 The program will create a pipeline of high-end screen production in NSW and build on the success of previous investment.
 The program will focus its investment in new film and TV projects that:

 - create new opportunities in western Sydney and regional NSW

 - build the skills and capacity of established and emerging practitioners

 - grow audiences; and

 - contribute to NSW’s reputation as the leading State in business and film.